 (1) The Performance Improvement Plan will include, at a minimum: a strategy for meeting the Commission on Higher Education’s expectations, a detailed time table for implementation not to exceed three years, identification of resource requirements, and identification of the assessment strategies to be utilized for assessment and reporting.

-(2) The Performance Improvement Plan must be approved by the institution’s Board of Trustees, local boards and/or the State Board for Comprehensive and Technical Education, if applicable.
+(2) The Performance Improvement Plan must be approved by the institution’s Board of Trustees, local boards and/or the State Board for Comprehensive and Technical Education, as applicable.

 G. Implementation of the approved Performance Improvement Plan will be monitored by the Commission on Higher Education.

-(1) The Chief Executive Officer, or his or her designee, will serve as the contact person for the institution’s implementation of the Performance Improvement Plan.
+(1) The chief executive officer, or his or her designee, will serve as the contact person for the institution’s implementation of the Performance Improvement Plan.

 (2) The Commission on Higher Education will review annually the institution’s progress in meeting expectations.